anjackson/scrapy-url-frontier/README.md

 scrapy-url-frontier
 ===================

 This project provides a [Scheduler](https://docs.scrapy.org/en/latest/topics/scheduler.html) for [Scrapy](https://scrapy.org) that uses [crawler-commons URL Frontier](https://github.com/crawler-commons/url-frontier#readme).
-This can use used as a persistent frontier for multiple different spiders, and can be used to partition broad crawls across multiple instances of the same spider.
+This can use used as a persistent frontier for multiple different spiders, and can be used to partition large crawls across multiple instances of the same spider.

 This is an early experiment, and has not yet been used at scale or benchmarked.
 More mature options include: